Marius Fiche

 Born on 30 August 1918 in Saint-Mandé (Val-de-Marne),

-After being drafted into the army at the beginning of the war, Guy and his future brother-in-law Jacques Frombaum called "Jif" left France via Spain.
+After being enlisted in the army at the beginning of the war, Guy and his future brother-in-law Jacques Frombaum called "Jif" left France via Spain.
 Guy invents a false name, Stervan.
-Guy and Jacques split up.
+Guy and Jacques separate.
 Guy is part of the army of General de Lattre, participates in the landing of Provence, the campaign of Italy, and the arrest of Romel’s son in Germany.

-When he returns, he will meet his parents, his fiancée Colette and Jacques Frombaum.
+On his return, he will be reunited with his parents, his fiancée Colette and Jacques Frombaum.
 Nathan Frombaum (father of Jacques and Colette) was deported from

 Guy was a cartoonist.
 His daughter,